Guide

 5. Match regional food and wine.
 They work because they have developed together over time and so have a natural affinity for each other.

-6. Balance the sweetness, but importantly never serve a wine that is drier than the food or you will end with a flat, dull tasting wine.
+6. Balance the sweetness, but importantly never serve a wine that is drier than the food.
+As a result, you will end with a flat, dull tasting wine.

 7. It is untrue to say that red wine should be paired with red meat and white wine with fish.
 In fact, a delicate light red or rose wine is superb with Turkey, Ham or Tuna Steak.